Timothy Dalton as James Bond, British government agent

 James Bond’s signature Walther PPK doesn’t appear on screen during this sequence, though we can assume 007 has it tucked away somewhere under his warm layers.
 The blowback-operated PPK was developed in the early 1930s as a more compact alternative to the slightly larger Walther PP, both intended for use by European military and police forces.

-The PPK grew to early infamy as a sidearm favored by German military officers and was, in fact, used by Adolf Hitler to commit suicide in 1945.
+The PPK grew to early infamy as a sidearm favored by German military officers and was, in fact, used by Adolf Hitler to kill himself in 1945.
 The reliable and concealable sidearm took on a second life when Ian Fleming was advised by his friend, Major Geoffrey Boothroyd, to replace the literary James Bond’s .25-caliber Beretta with the comparatively more powerful Walther PPK, becoming 007’s signature weapon from Doctor No forward.

 With a few exceptions, such as the Walther PP carried by Sean Connery in Dr. No and the Walther P5 carried by Roger Moore in Octopussy, the PPK was 007’s standard on-screen sidearm for the first 35 years of the Bond cinematic series.
 While he doesn’t draw or use the PPK during these actual scenes, Timothy Dalton posed extensively with it while wearing this outfit for publicity photos for The Living Daylights.
 The PPK carried by Dalton’s Bond has a blued finish, dark brown grips, and is ostensibly chambered in the same 7.65mm (.32 ACP) caliber as Bond had carried for more than a quarter-century up to that point.

 I had a few optional extras installed…

 Like two of the three Bond actors that preceded him, Timothy Dalton’s 007 in The Living Daylights drove an Aston Martin, specifically a 1985 Aston Martin V8 hardtop coupé in a gunmetal gray that recalls the color of the literary James Bond’s favorite Bentley.

 According to the movie, this hardtop V8 is the same as the convertible V8 Volante that Dalton drove earlier on screen, merely modified by Q Branch with “winterized” modifications including retractable outrigger skis, spiked Pirelli tires, rocket propulsion, and defense mechanisms ranging from bulletproof windows (“amazing, this modern safety glass!”) and fireproof body to hubcap lasers, heat-seeking missile launchers, and a self-destruct system.